-Thirty of the top coach tour operators from around Germany visited Ireland over the weekend, as guests of Tourism Ireland and Fáilte Ireland.
+Twenty-two top coach and group tour operators from Germany are visiting Ireland this week, as guests of Tourism Ireland.

-Zoe Redmond, Tourism Ireland’s manager for Central Europe, said: “Tourism Ireland is delighted that so many of these influential tour operators took time out from their busy schedules to come and visit Ireland.
-Fact-finding visits like this are an important element of our promotional activity with the German travel trade each year, providing us with an excellent opportunity to showcase Ireland to key travel decision-makers.
+Zoë Redmond, Tourism Ireland’s manager for Central Europe, said: “Tourism Ireland is delighted to bring these influential tour operators to Ireland.
+Fact-finding visits like this are an important element of our overall promotional effort in Germany, providing an excellent opportunity to showcase the many things to see and do in Ireland to key travel decision-makers.